 - if the ESP is properly authorised as a sender for a domain but their policies/processes allow others to abuse the service by sending email claiming to be from your organisation (i.e. email spoofing).

-The first reputational risk impacts effectiveness and reach of your communications, while the second allows adversaries to abuse vulnerable ESP services to send email claiming to come from your domain, thus increasing the effectiveness of their phishing/malicious email campaigns.
+The first reputational risk impacts effectiveness and reach of your communications, while the second allows malicious actors to abuse vulnerable ESP services to send email claiming to come from your domain, thus increasing the effectiveness of their phishing/malicious email campaigns.

 Email spoofing via an ESP is difficult for recipients to detect or prevent since customer organisations typically authorise these vulnerable ESPs to send email on their behalf by using Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).